RAID Instructor Cross-Over: Course Review

 Early in 2017, I made a decision to cross-over my scuba diving instructor rating to RAID.
-Having already taught for PADI, BSAC, SSI and ANDI over the last 15 years, I was initially hesitant to rush towards another agency at the drop of a hat.
+Having already taught for PADI TecRec, BSAC, SSI and ANDI over the last 15 years, I was initially hesitant to rush towards another agency at the drop of a hat.

 Nonetheless, I had for many years searched for a diving agency that I felt would match the high standards, principles of instruction and ethos that I’ve aspired to.
 RAID seemed like a very good match.

 RAID (Rebreather Association of International Divers) has only become a ‘mainstream’ diving agency in the last few years.
-It was previously a very niche agency dealing only with rebreather training, specifically the Poseidon MkVI.
+It was previously a very niche agency dealing specifically with rebreather training; primarily the Poseidon MkVI unit.